What to do when someone dies

 Has someone passed away in hospital?

-Care home staff will often help you to notify us and liaise with them on your behalf.
-We will collect your loved one and transfer them safely to our own care facilities, keeping you fully informed each step of the way.
+Care home staff often assist in notifying us and coordinating on your behalf.
+We will collect your loved one, transfer them safely to our care facilities, and keep you informed every step of the way.

 What happens to my loved one’s body if they die in a care home?